By Vadim Birstein

 N.S.
 Khrushchev forbid me to involve Molotov and MID in the circumstances [this expression is in the original—V. B.] of this task.
 From the conversation with him I had an impression that he wants to blame Beria and Abakumov for Wallenberg’s liquidation and that this will help to improve relationships with Sweden.

-Contrary to Serov’s statement that Khrushchev “had no idea” about the Wallenberg case, Khrushchev knew about this case before 1954, although he did not receive a copy of the so-called Vyshinsky Note that was approved at the crucial Politburo meeting that took place in Stalin’s office on August 9, 1947.
-Beria, Georgii Malenkov, Nikolai Voznesensky, Andrei Zhdanov, and Georgy Popov, CC Secretary and head of the Moscow Party Organization, were present.
+Contrary to Serov’s statement that Khrushchev “had no idea” about the Wallenberg case, Khrushchev knew about this case before 1954, although he did not receive a copy of the so-called Vyshinsky Note that was, possibly, discussed and approved at the meeting that took place in Stalin’s office on August 9, 1947.
+The main Politburo members Beria, Georgii Malenkov, Nikolai Voznesensky, Andrei Zhdanov, and Georgy Popov, CC Secretary and head of the Moscow Party Organization, were present.
 Vyshinsky entered Stalin’s office at 10:10 pm and left it 40 minutes later.
 Popov left the office at 11:00 pm, when Abakumov entered the office.
 Abakumov was in the office for 20 minutes, and Stalin and the Politburo members left ten minutes after that.

 The Vyshinsky Note stated that Wallenberg, most likely, was killed in Budapest during military actions in January 1945.
-Apparently Vyshinsky presented the case and a draft of the future note to the Politburo members.
+Most likely, Vyshinsky presented the case and a draft of the future note to the Politburo members.
 Then the members discussed the issue after he left, and then Abakumov reported on the case to Stalin, Beria, Malenkov, Voznesensky and Zhdanov, and received final instructions.
 After he left, the Politburo members continued a discussion for 10 more minutes.
-Interestingly, Molotov did not attend that meeting, but received a copy of the Vyshinsky Note after the meeting.
-The Vyshinsky Note became the basis of all official Soviet statements about Wallenberg until February 1957, when the so-called Gromyko Memorandum was handed over to the Swedish Ambassador Rolf Sohlman.
+Molotov did not attend that meeting, he was on vacation in the city of Sochi on the Black Sea.
+However, he received a draft with Vyshinsky’s cover letter, made small editorial changes in the text and approved it with an inclusion of his changes.
+Apparently, the draft reached him and was sent back via couriers, a common practice when Soviet leaders were on vacation, but were still in control of important cases in their offices in Moscow.
+On August 18, 1947, Vyshinsky handed the Note he signed to the Swedish Envoy Rolf Sohlman.
+This Note became the basis of all official Soviet statements about Wallenberg until February 1957, when the so-called Gromyko Memorandum was handed over to Sohlman, now Swedish Ambassador.

 However, Khrushchev’s name was on the list of the Politburo members who received copies of the first answer prepared by then Foreign Minister Vyshinsky for the Swedes which was approved by the Politburo on April 12, 1952.
 This note stated that there was no new information about Wallenberg.
 Interestingly, according to a handwritten inscription on the released copy, the original document that Vyshinsky sent to Stalin was destroyed on June 30, 1967, during the time of Leonid Brezhnev.
 Possibly, it contained Stalin’s remarks about the Wallenberg case.
 Khrushchev was also present at the Politburo meeting on the night of July 28/29, 1952, that approved Vyshinsky’s suggestion not to answer the Swedish request for information about Wallenberg dated May 23, 1952.
 Therefore, Khrushchev was aware of the case from 1952.